 - 1 packed cup freshly grated Parmigiano Reggiano

-Grate the Parmigiano Reggiano cheese and arrange it in a thin layer on the perchment paper.
+Grate the Parmigiano Reggiano cheese and arrange it in thin layer bundles on the parchment paper.
 You can make any shapes you want.
 I baked mine for 9 minutes, but some say it can take as little as 3 minutes, so keep an eye on them, checking every 2 minutes or so.
 They are golden and crispy when they are ready.
-(If they are still bubling it means they need more time).
-Let cool.
+(If they are still bubbling, it means they need more time).
+Let them cool.